Program Focus Area

 Developing and implementing response and adaptation strategies.

-Helping communities prepare for and mitigate the impacts of sea-level rise.
+Helping communities prepare for and mitigate the impacts of sea level rise.

-Ways to communicate about the risks of chronic and episodic events such as rip currents.
+Communicating about the risks of chronic and episodic events such as rip currents.